Hospice patients will be able to order food directly to their rooms at any time thanks to a new app developed by a student.

 The exhibition, which runs until the end of August has been curated by Samantha Clark, a graduate intern based at the University’s Archives.

-Samantha said: “This Settlement in the University has evolved over the last 100 years.
+“This Settlement in the University has evolved over the last 100 years.
 It was started by a female, admitting its first male members in the mid-1930s, and changed its name to the University of Glasgow Settlement.

 Over our 120-year history the Settlement has evolved to meet new needs and incorporate new philosophies.
 No longer residential, its focus is still on how volunteers can become involved in social action.
 ‘Find a Solution’ projects challenge students to provide solutions to problems raised by a range of local charities.”